 1. Search For Local Grocery Stores And Restaurants

 This is the first thing you ought to do in order to eat healthy while traveling – google the local grocery stores, cheap restaurants, or cafes before the trip.
 Check the reviews and put them in your notes.
 People often make one simple mistake – they research food choices only after they are already in a new country.

 The problem is that after you’re in a new place you easily feel hungry and thirsty.
 It’s no surprise that your first action is to rush to the nearest street vendor or market without knowing anything about it.
 Believe me, a little research can help you find healthy food even in cheap places.

 Before the trip go to any grocery store in your town and make sure you bought these healthy snacks:

 - Snack bars.
-Look for bars made with whole grains, nuts, and fruit with few added sugars (8).
+Preferably whole grains, nuts, and low-sugar fruits (8).

 They will not only keep you full but also allow you to have enough energy during travel.
 That said, once you step on board or take your seat on the train you will be proud of yourself for having grabbed nutritious snacks.

 You need to stay hydrated when you go somewhere.
 That’s why, if you put a bottle of water in your backpack, you will thank yourself afterward.
 By the way, sometimes we might confuse hunger with thirst.
 If you feel hungry, you won’t trek to a new café but rather consume some water first.